-If you are queer, you have to come out twice: once as LGBTQ+ and a second time as someone who loves iced coffee, even in the cold.
+If you are queer, you have to come out a second time as a full time iced coffee drinker.
+Yes, even in the cold.
 And especially in Ireland.

 Unless you don’t live on the internet, you will have noticed that there’s been a steady flow of tweets and memes about the queer community’s affinity for iced coffee over the past few years.
 Iced coffee is now so synonymous with queers that some American claimed that drinking one made him gay.

-According to the LGBTQ website New Now Next, iced coffee is gay because of its aesthetic portability, easy consumption and customization (you can pump it full of sugar).
+According to the LGBTQ website New Now Next, iced coffee is gay because of its aesthetic portability, easy consumption and customization (i.e “you can pump it full of sugar” or diet sugar in the form of ‘sugar-free syrup’).
 They compared it to the stereotype of suburban wine moms and pinot grigio; iced coffee is a queer crutch.

 While it’s hard to truly understand why anything becomes a meme *cough Shrek cough* there are a lot of portable, customizable things that come in cute packaging that isn’t so closely aligned with the queer community.